AlibabaPAI/llumnix/docs/Quickstart.md

 ```

 Upon starting the server, Llumnix's components are automatically configured.
 In addition to the server arguments provided above, it's necessary to specify both the Llumnix arguments and the vLLM arguments.
 For detailed configuration options, please consult the documentation for [Llumnix arguments](./Arguments.md) and [vLLM arguments](https://docs.vllm.ai/en/v0.6.3.post1/models/engine_args.html).
 Lluminx arguments from cli will override the corresponding configuration in config file.
+Notice that Llumnix uses Ray to deploy its components, so ensure to include `--launch-ray-cluster` in llumnix arguments or set `SERVER.LAUNCH_RAY_CLUSTER` to True in config file.

 During the execution of serving deployment, Llumnix will:
 - Initiate the Ray cluster for distributed execution.